-Luke Carbon is a Melbourne-based clarinet, saxophone, and woodwinds player with a passion for new music and new venues.
+Luke Carbon is a Melbourne-based clarinet, saxophone, and woodwinds player.
 He studied with Paul Dean and David Thomas at the Australian National Academy of Music during 2015-2016 and was awarded a Master of Music Research (Griffith University), the Musica Viva Chamber Music Prize for a performance of the Sextet by Penderecki, and the ADFAS Melbourne Prize for Outstanding Program for his exploration of third stream music, including the Australian premiers of works by Gunther Schuller and William Russo.

 He is a fluent improviser and jazz artist, and has performed with Adam Rudegeair’s Bowie Project, Eddie Perfect and Iain Grandage, the Queensland Conservatorium’s Con Artists, the Melbourne Symphony Orchestra and the Idea of North, and his own groups.
 He is a founding member of the popular Brisbane brass band BULLHORN, and his solos and arrangements feature on their album Players/Sounds.
 He has performed with Dubmarine, Lotek, and Darky Roots, and has appeared at festivals including Woodford Folk Festival, Island Vibe, and Noosa Jazz Festival.
 He has been recorded on clarinet and saxophone for radio and television broadcast for the ABC, the MBS networks, and triple j.